wobblexdd/wobblexdd/README.md

 ### Applications
 - wobb-desktop — Electron desktop client for a self-hosted VPN workflow.
-- wobb-mobile — React Native Android client for a self-hosted Xray / VLESS / REALITY workflow.
+- wobb-mobile — React Native mobile client for a self-hosted VPN workflow

 ---